cnbbooks/lfe-casting-spels/book/part6/6-winact.md

            (== (state-player game-state) 'living-room)))

 (defun splash-not-ready ()
-  (io:format "~nYou seem to be missing a key condition for splashing ...~n~n"))
+  (io:format "~nYou seem to be missing a key condition for splashing ...~n"))

 (defun cant-splash ()
-  (io:format "~nYou can't splash like that ...~n~n"))
+  (io:format "~nYou can't splash like that ...~n"))

 (defun won-msg ()
   (io:format (++ "~nThe wizard awakens from his slumber, greets you "
-                 "warmly, and thanks you for pulling him out of a rather " "nasty dream.~nYour reward, it seems, is a magical " "low-card donut which he hands you ... right before " "drifting off to sleep again.~n~nYou won!!~n~n")))
+                 "warmly, and thanks you for~npulling him out of a rather " "nasty dream.~nYour reward, it seems, is a magical " "low-card donut which he hands you ...~nright before " "drifting off to sleep again.~n~nYou won!!~n")))

 (defun lost-msg ()
   (io:format (++ "~nThe wizard awakens to see that you are in possession "
-                 "of his most precious -- and dangerous -- frog.~nHe "
+                 "of his most precious --~nand dangerous! -- frog.~nHe "
-                 "completely looses it, then waves his wand at you.~n" "Everything disappears ...~n~n")))
+                 "completely looses it.~nAs he waves his wand at you, " "everything disappears ...~n")))

 (defun good-splash (game-state)
   (case (inv? 'frog game-state)